ucdavis/HPCCF-franklin-docs/docs/cryoem.md

 `relion/gpu/[3.1.3,4.0.0]+intel` | `low`            | `--constraint=intel --gres=gpu:[$N_GPUs]` or `--gres=gpu:[rtx_2080_ti]:[$N_GPUs]`
 `relion/gpu/[3.1.3,4.0.0]+intel` | `jawdatgrp-gpu`  | `--gres=gpu:[$N_GPUs]`

-For example, to use the CPU-optimized Relion module `relion/cpu/4.0.0+amd` on the free, preemptable `low` partition, you should submit jobs with `--constrait=amd` so as to eliminate the Intel nodes in that partition from consideration.
+For example, to use the CPU-optimized Relion module `relion/cpu/4.0.0+amd` on the free, preemptable `low` partition, you should submit jobs with `--constraint=amd` so as to eliminate the Intel nodes in that partition from consideration.
 However, if you have access to and are using the `high` partition with the same module, no additional Slurm directives are required, as the `high` partition only has CPU compute nodes.
 Alternatively, if you were using an AMD-optimized GPU version, like `relion/gpu/4.0.0+amd`, and wished to use 2 GPUs on the `low` partition, you would need to provide both the `--constraint=amd` and a `--gres=gpu:2` directive, in order to get an AMD node on the partition along with the required GPUs.
 Those with access to and submitting to the `mmgdept-gpu` queue would need only to specify `--gres=gpu:2`, as that partition only has AMD nodes in it.